ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Multidimensional Arrays.md

 Tutorial
 --------

-In the previous tutorials of [Arrays](https://www.learn-c.org/en/Arrays), we covered, well, arrays and how they work.
-But C can do another type of arrays; Mulitdimensional Arrays.
-Here is the general form of a multidimensional array declaration -
+In the previous tutorials on [Arrays](https://www.learn-c.org/en/Arrays), we covered, well, arrays and how they work.
+The arrays we looked at were all one-dimensional, but C can create and use multi-dimensional arrays.
+Here is the general form of a multidimensional array declaration:

 	type name[size1][size2]...[sizeN];